Fatteh: Levant

 Many variations of fatteh exist in the Levant region, one of the most common variations is Fattet Hummus, which itself has its own regional variations across Jordan, Syria, Lebanon, and Palestine, its main ingredients are bread, chickpeas, and tahini.
 Nuts, ground meat, as well as many other toppings can be added for garnish.
+Fatteh is also known as tis'iyyeh (تسقية) in the Levant.

 Another popular Levantine variation is fattet betinjen (فتة باذنجان), which is made with fried or roasted eggplants, other common additions include yogurt and meat.

+Fatit 'ajir is a fatteh popular in southern Gaza, roasted unripe watermelon with unleavened bread and chopped vegetables.
+A similar dish can be found in the northern parts of the Sinai Peninsula, Egypt.

+Lebanon

+Lebanese fatteh traditionally includes chicken and yogurt, with regional varieties within Lebanon itself.